 Spot_Xpanel_Link | IS | HDocSpots | Spot_ID | Xpanels | Xpanel_ID |

-For each business object class there should be a corresponding link (DL) defined in HDocLinkTables
+For each business object class there should be a corresponding link (DL) defined in HDocLinkTables table and the corresponding linking table (usually with XXX_Document_Link name).

 Each link table for DL links should have the following structure: